micro/micro/README.md

 micro run .
 ```

-### Write an api client
+### Call via Client

-An api client is an external app or client which makes requests through the micro api
+An api client is an app or client which makes requests through the micro api

-Get a token
+Get your user token

 ```
 export TOKEN=`micro user token`
 ```

 Call helloworld

 ```go
 package main